Bachelor of Computer Science (Big Data)

 You can find UOW’s awards at

-This programme provides understanding in the structure of data and the role it plays in delivering solutions to complex problems.
+This programme provides understanding in the structure of data and the role it plays in delivering solutions to complex problems in science, society and business.
+You will study subjects in data mining, big data management, database performance tuning, distributed systems and cloud computing.

 Unlock solutions to biggest challenges with Big Data